grafana/grafana/docs/sources/alerting/alerting-rules/create-data-source-managed-rule.md

 For more information, refer to the [Mimir Ruler API](/docs/mimir/latest/references/http-api/#ruler) or [Loki Ruler API](/docs/loki/latest/api/#ruler).

-- **Grafana Mimir** - use the `/prometheus` prefix.
+- **Mimir** - use the `/prometheus` prefix.
 The Prometheus data source supports both Grafana Mimir and Prometheus, and Grafana expects that both the [Query API](/docs/mimir/latest/operators-guide/reference-http-api/#querier--query-frontend) and [Ruler API](/docs/mimir/latest/operators-guide/reference-http-api/#ruler) are under the same URL.
 You cannot provide a separate URL for the Ruler API.

-- **Grafana Loki** - The `local` rule storage type, default for the Loki data source, supports only viewing of rules.
+- **Loki** - The `local` rule storage type, default for the Loki data source, supports only viewing of rules.
 To edit rules, configure one of the other rule storage types.

 ### Permissions